moj-analytical-services/splink_udfs/README.md

 Provides a more comprehensive transliteration of a string.
 It first strips all diacritics and then converts other special characters and ligatures (e.g., `Æ` → `AE`, `ø` → `o`, `ß` → `ss`) to their basic Latin equivalents.

+### `double_metaphone(VARCHAR) → LIST(VARCHAR)`

+Computes the Double Metaphone phonetic codes for a string.
+Double Metaphone is an advanced phonetic algorithm that generates up to two alternative pronunciations for English words, making it more accurate than Soundex for matching names that may have different pronunciations.

+The function returns a list containing:
+- The primary phonetic code (always present if input is non-empty)
+- The alternate phonetic code (only included if different from the primary)

+This allows for more flexible matching - you can check if any code from one word matches any code from another word.

 ### Example Usage

 ```sql